-AVN2004LEC - Navigation and Instrumentation Lecture | 2 Semester Credit Hours (62.5 Hours Didactic) Corequisite: AVN2004LAB
+AVN2004LEC - Navigation and Instrumentation Lecture | 2 Semester Credit Hours (62.5 Hours Didactic) Corequisite: AVN2004LAB busses are also introduced.

-This course is a study of aviation navigation systems and their instrumentation.
-The nav systems studied include VOR, GPS, Localizer, Glide Slope, Marker Beacon, and Gyros.
-Channeling methods and aviation-specific data busses are also introduced.
 This course also goes into various analog instruments and how different systems are displayed on the flight deck.
 Lab exercises will simulate real-world shop repair experience by requiring students to evaluate, troubleshoot, and identify equipment failure to the component level, utilizing schematics and industry-standard test equipment on actual aircraft avionics equipment.
 Upon completion of this course, the student should be able to demonstrate a basic understanding of the various navigation systems presented in class at both the theoretical and application level, as well as troubleshooting aviation electronic equipment to the intermediate level.